arghanath007/Data-Structure-and-Algorithms/Gates/Aptitude/aptitude.md

 ## Miscellaneous formulas

+> This is only if the two multiple numbers are consecutive numbers like 2 and 3 or 5 and 6.
+It will only work on multiple of numbers like 6 and 8 or 9 and 5.

 ![formula_9](https://user-images.githubusercontent.com/54589605/204090963-c1530d15-a8ce-41b5-b402-d8169a388230.png)

 > When the have the **+** condition then we look at the **bigger** value of the two consecutive multiples of the number.
 Example.
 72-> (8 * 9).
 Answer will be **9** here.